|Nutritional Guidelines (per serving)|

 Remove your baked churro chips from the oven and allow them to cool undisturbed for 12 to 15 minutes so that they can “set.”
 Serve immediately or store loosely covered for later.
 (These are best when eaten within a couple of days of making.)
 Eat with your hands!

-Spice-wise, you don´t have to stop at just cinnamon: add ½ teaspoon of ground cloves, or a bit of ground ginger or nutmeg to the mix for a deeper dose of spices—especially welcome around holiday time or on a cold day.
-(Fresh baked churro chips with hot chocolate after a day of sledding, anyone?)
+- Spice-wise, you don´t have to stop at just cinnamon: add ½ teaspoon of ground cloves, or a bit of ground ginger or nutmeg to the mix for a deeper dose of spices—especially welcome around holiday time or on a cold day.

-For a little different flavor, use granulated brown sugar instead of white sugar.
-Granulated brown sugar is pourable because it is less moist than ordinary brown sugar; look for in in the baking aisle of a large supermarket.
+- For a little different flavor, use granulated brown sugar instead of white sugar.
+Granulated brown sugar is pourable because it is less moist than ordinary brown sugar; look for it in the baking aisle of a large supermarket.